The Delighted Dashboard + Filtering

 Looking to layer in multiple keywords?
 You can add connectors between words to clarify your search (ex. "quality AND fit" or "jean OR denim").
 Capitalize these connectors!

-You can use the symbol “-” ahead of any word to filter only to responses that don’t include that keyword (ex .“-dress” will return all responses that don’t include the word dress, while “clothing -dress” will return all responses that mention clothing but do not mention dresses).
+You can use the symbol “-” or the word NOT ahead of any word to filter only to responses that don’t include that keyword (ex .“-dress” and "NOT dress" will return all responses that don’t include the word dress, while “clothing -dress” will return all responses that mention clothing but do not mention dresses).

 Using Delighted's date filter, you can select from a number of preset ranges (like last week, last quarter, etc.) or set your own custom time range for filtering responses.
 Simply click the calendar icon, choose your time frame, and your Dashboard will be filtered.